 Human Rights cannot be enjoyed without a safe, clean and healthy environment.
 We are directly connected to nature meaning that our well-being is positively or negatively affected by the environment and climate.
-With the environment comes climate change which has tremendous struggles especially among the minority and marginalized groups such as such LBQT individuals.
-Through this program, we look at Sensitization about Climate change, Environmental development through wellness, financial liberty, and sheltering of Lesbians, Bisexual, Queer and Transgender persons.
+With the environment comes climate change which has tremendous struggles especially among the minority and marginalized groups such as such Structurally Silenced individuals.
+Through this program, we look at Sensitization about Climate change, Environmental development through wellness, financial liberty, and sheltering of Structurally Silenced persons.

-The need to liberate and empower our community for the better is reflected in this program as it will focus on developing environment friendly skills our community possess, push for sensitization and a more favourable spaces that will target LBQT Persons in Uganda.
+The need to liberate and empower our community for the better is reflected in this program as it will focus on developing environment friendly skills our community possess, push for sensitization and a more favourable spaces that will target Structurally Silenced Persons in Uganda.

-Rights 4 Her Uganda will focus on pushing for Climate justice merging with the LBQT community.
+Rights 4 Her Uganda will focus on pushing for Climate justice merging with the Structurally Silenced community.
 We will involve and focus our community members towards therapeutic programs that will both encourage our wellness, better and safe environment, economic empowerment and steps towards creating positive climate change.

-- To promote equality and equity for LBQT persons in Uganda.
+- To promote equality and equity for Structurally Silenced persons in Uganda.

-- To promote Skilful setting, through shared innovation and learning
+- To promote Skillful setting, through shared innovation and learning

 - Promote agriculture hand in hand with wellness